anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Mainstream Covid Narrative Has Nowhere to Run.md

 Instead of recognizing the futility of these mandates, a vast majority of people prefer to remain wrapped in a security blanket of social regulations that confer upon the swaddled a sense of safety and moral superiority.

-If you want evidence of the national psychosis surrounding masks, take a look at some of the responses to the following video of a maskless supermarket in Florida:

-Finish with dailymail article (https://www.dailymail.co.uk/health/article-9219379/Why-coronavirus-cases-falling-fast-New-infections-drop-44-three-weeks.html)
+Finish with dailymail article (https://www.dailymail.co.uk/health/article-9219379/Why-coronavirus-cases-falling-fast-New-infections-drop-44-three-weeks.html) and mention responses to Phil Murphy's tweet.....people prefer the feeling of control and safety that comes with remaining wrapped up in a safety blanket of social regulations.